 A unique characteristic of America First is that, in 82 years, the credit union has had just five Presidents/CEOs: the aforementioned Ray Hagen, James (Jim) Dawson, Olin (Rick) Craig, John B. Lund and Thayne Shaffer.

 America First's mission of service is not limited to helping people develop and maintain financial well-being.
 In fact, it emanates throughout the community.
 Our employee volunteer program, the Greater Good, offers a planned, managed framework that motivates our staff to effectively donate time and resources to the communities where they live.
 Other philanthropic activities we engage in are mentoring students at Lakeview Elementary School in Roy, Utah, encouraging children to excel, achieve and succeed; and fundraising for the Community Assistance Program (CAP), which benefits organizations working to end homelessness and assist the impoverished, including the Ogden Rescue Mission, St. Anne's Shelter, Catholic Community Services, the Cathedral of the Madeleine, Christmas Box International, the Assistance League of Salt Lake, the SHARE food bank in Ogden, and Safe Nest in Las Vegas, Nevada.

 America First Credit Union is dedicated to creating lifetime memberships with those served.

-In our 80-year history, America First has been led by only four presidents and chief executive officers.
+In our 80-year history, America First has been led by only five presidents and chief executive officers.